fluent/fluentd-docs-gitbook/developer/api-plugin-formatter.md

 To make testing easy, the plugin test driver provides a logger and the functionality to override the system, parser and other configurations.

-The lifecycle of plugin and its test driver is:
+The lifecycle of the plugin and its test driver is:

 1. Instantiate plugin driver which then instantiates the plugin
 2. Configure plugin